onurtore/assimp_analysis/README.md

 This part includes the initial setup of the assimp library and reading/rendering one basic file.

-### Testing
+### Writing a converter from assimp to gazebo for Gltf2

-This part related to test scenarios for the assimp library for possible integration to the Gazebo's source code and actually implementing them.
+This part related to integration process of assimp to the Gazebo's source code.

-Currently thinking about possible test scenarios
+Writing a simple converter will help me to deepen my analysis on phase 1.

 ### Actual Implementation